- Buying New Construction

 You should determine what is a reasonable commute to work and what the means of transportation will be…via interstate or mass transit.
 Check out the schools.
 If seeking a pre-retirement or retirement home, determine the proximity of family, friends, and existing home.

-At Premier Realty Group, our home builder brokers serve clients in the following areas:
+At Premier Realty Group, our home builder brokers and vacant land real estate agents serve clients in the following areas:

 Affordability is a key factor in any home buying decision.
 Knowing if this is a move-up in home value, or a lateral or downward move, will move the decision making process right along.
 Once these lifestyle issues can be resolved, the search can be narrowed to several qualifying locations.